50 Items No Man Over 40 Should Have in His Home

-But seriously, you don’t need to display cruft that only signals one thing: That you haven’t grown up.
-With that in mind, we’ve run down the 40 things you shouldn’t have your home anymore, especially if you’re 40 or over.
-If you find that you’re hoarding any of these verboten items, toss them—immediately.
-And for more things to purge for good, be sure to memorize and abhor the 40 Sayings Men Over 40 Need to Stop Saying Immediately.
+With that in mind, we’ve run down the 50 things you shouldn’t have your home anymore, especially if you’re 40 or over.
+If you find that you’re hoarding any of these dusty goods, toss them—immediately—and make room for the better things.

 Figurines In Boxes

 There’s no good reason to have any toys in the house unless A) you have kids, or B) they’re the ones you played with as a child.
 And if you have them still in the box they came in, there’s an even greater reason to purge them: money.
 These days, on eBay, retro Star Wars action figures sell for $75.
 If you have a few of those laying around the house, that’s some serious cash!